cycle/docs/advanced/node-parser.md

 print_r($root->getResult());
 ```

-Given code does not do much, but we can use it now to perform more complex transformation.
+The given code doesn't do much, but we can use it to perform more complex transformations.
 For example, we can join some external table to our query:

 ```php
 $query = $db